James Madison Dukes women's lacrosse

-The James Madison Dukes women's lacrosse team is an NCAA Division I college lacrosse team representing James Madison University as part of the American Athletic Conference.
+The James Madison Dukes women's lacrosse team is an NCAA Division I college lacrosse team representing James Madison University as part of the American Conference.
 They play their home games at Sentara Park in Harrisonburg, Virginia.
 The Dukes have been led by Shelley Klaes-Bawcombe since 2007.
-In 2018, the Dukes won the National Championship, beating Boston College 16-15.
+In 2018, the Dukes won the National Championship, beating Boston College 16–15.

-The Dukes had been conference members of the Colonial Athletic Association since the conference began sponsoring the sport in 1992.
-With JMU having moved most of its other sports to the Sun Belt Conference, which does not sponsor women's lacrosse, in July 2022, the Dukes joined the American Athletic Conference as an affiliate member at that time.
+The Dukes had been conference members of the Colonial Athletic Association, now known as the Coastal Athletic Association, since the conference began sponsoring the sport in 1992.
+With JMU having moved most of its other sports to the Sun Belt Conference, which does not sponsor women's lacrosse, in July 2022, the Dukes joined the American Athletic Conference, now known as the American Conference, as an affiliate member at that time.